 At a global level, policy makers have effectively drawn a line under dealing with the problems of the past.
 Overall, the post-crisis reforms have made banks less likely to fail, as well as easier to resolve if they do reach the point of non-viability.
 The reforms have forced — and will continue to force — banks to increase capital, augment liquidity, improve governance, sharpen controls and alter their structure.
 Banks are now more resilient and the financial system as a whole is more robust.
 If the same problems were to arise again, banks would be better prepared to deal with them.

 But this doesn’t mean banks can expect to see a period of regulatory respite.
-The Basel Committee’s finalization of the Basel III regulations in December 2017 provides banks with a greater degree of certainty around the future of capital and liquidity requirements.
+The Basel Committee’s finalisation of the Basel III regulations in December 2017 provides banks with a greater degree of certainty around the future of capital and liquidity requirements.
 However, it also marks the beginning of a period of increased fragmentation as supervisors around the world start to implement their own specific versions of the reforms, with each jurisdiction adapting the Basel agreements to reflect its own preferences and practices.

-Banks continue to have a full regulatory agenda, as they work toward meeting the rapidly approaching implementation deadlines for rules adopted some years ago, while also contending with the possibility that both investors and supervisors may front-run the deadlines for implementing others, such as Basel III.
+Banks continue to have a full regulatory agenda, as they work toward meeting the rapidly approaching implementation deadlines for rules adopted some years ago, whilst also contending with the possibility that both investors and supervisors may front-run the deadlines for implementing others, such as Basel III.

 In Asia-Pacific, regulators are having to balance specific domestic economic factors against global regulatory alignment.
 The prospect of disruption to global trade on the trade-exposed markets of Asia-Pacific, along with the potential implications for regional markets as a result of the expected unwind of the unprecedented quantitative easing of the past decade, are likely to result in conservative regulatory settings.